 Grounded in inquiry, experimentation and discovery, the Science curriculum presents students with opportunities to encounter Science in all its forms.
 This will help them develop keen observation and analytical skills, enable them to satisfy their curiosity about the natural world, and cultivate habits of mind to be out-of-the-box innovators.

 The Investigative Skills in Science (ISS) is one of the six modules taken by lower secondary students.

 The six modules are:

-- Sec 1: Health Science, Materials Science, Transportation Science
+- Sec 1: Health Science, Environmental Science, Transportation Science

-- Sec 2: ISS, Communication Science, Environmental Science
+- Sec 2: ISS, Communication Science, Materials Science

 Students who demonstrate strengths and aptitudes are then given the support to develop their projects for showcase and competition.
 They can also choose to investigate areas of interest or hone competencies through our comprehensive Talent Development Programme(TDP).
 Some competitions they have participated in with their research projects include the EZ A*STAR Science Fair and Singapore Youth Science Fair.